Damaged Skin Barrier? Fix It Fast with This 2025 Guide

 • Drink 2-3L of water a day – Hydration = healthy barrier

-• Sleep for 7-9 hours – And skin repairs itself at night
+• Sleep for 7-9 hours – and skin repairs itself at night

 Scientific Research: A study in Frontiers in Immunology confirms that omega-3 fatty acids reduce inflammation and enhance skin barrier health.